Anomalies, Renormalization Group Flows, and the a-Theorem in Six-Dimensional (1,0) Theories: Example: The Theory of Small Instantons

 Comparing with~\eqref{abcxy}, we find that in our normalization

-where the overall sign of~$x$ and~$y$ has been choose so that the coefficient~$b=\frac{1}{2}(y-x)$ in~\eqref{bxyeq} for the four-dilaton interaction in~\eqref{dilaton4d} is positive, as required by unitarity.
+where the overall sign of~$x$ and~$y$ has been choose so that the coefficient~$b=\frac{1}{2}(y-x)$ in~\eqref{bxyeq} is positive, as required by unitarity.
 We can either use~\eqref{aE8}, or~\eqref{deltaaxy} and~\eqref{E8xy}, to compute the change in the~$a$-anomaly along this tensor branch RG flow,

 In accord with the general results of section~\ref{sec:athm}, we see that~$\Delta a$ is positive and proportional to a perfect square.

 It is interesting to investigate RG flows of~$\CE_N$ onto its Higgs branch.
 Our general results do not automatically imply the~$a$-theorem for such flows, even though we expect it to hold.
 As was reviewed in section~\ref{sec:moduli}, only the coefficients~$\alpha$ and~$\beta$ in the anomaly polynomial~\eqref{anomalyI} can change along Higgs branch flows, since they are matched by the~$R$-symmetry NG bosons, while~$\gamma$ and~$\delta$ must remain inert.
 Recalling the discussion around~\eqref{dimhiggs}, we see that the gravitational anomalies of~$\CE_N$ in~\eqref{e8thooft} are consistent with a Higgs branch of dimension~$30 N$.
 Such a branch exists, and corresponds to dissolving the M5-branes inside the wall (see Figure \ref{figE8}(c)).
 The geometry of the Higgs branch is described by the moduli space of~$N$ $E_{8}$ instantons, which has quaternionic dimension~$30N$.
 The change in the~$a$-anomaly for the flow onto the Higgs branch is readily computing using~\eqref{aE8} and the~$a$-anomaly~$a = {11 \over 210}$ of a free hypermultiplet (see Table~\ref{known}),